In 2019 I made over $150,000 with my food blog after being self employed for only 2 years. I’m sharing my Food Blog Income Report and how I got there!

 I’m confident if I stayed at my corporate job, I would have never reached this salary.
 My salary at my previous job was $46,800 (which I quit in January of 2018).

 Before I go any further, I purchased FreshBooks to manage my income and it was one of the best things I did for my business.
-It’s so easy to use and have an over view of my finances.
+It’s so easy to use and gives an overview of my finances.

 So let’s get into the numbers.